 Have a question?
 See our frequent questions and answers below.
 If you do not find the answer to your question, please submit your question.

-- I need more information on environmental issues for a homework assignment or project.
+- I need more information on environmental issues for homework assignments or projects.
 Where should I look?

 You can see various environmental subjects in our homework resources area.

-- Does the EPA give out awards to students?
+- Does EPA give recognition awards to students?